Yours Free: A Step-By-Step Case Study on Growing a Bootstrapped SaaS to $10mm ARR.

 However, Tim Suolo has mentioned that people have come up to him and said “I heard about Ahrefs because you sponsored podcast X.”

 Podcast sponsorship seems to be more brand impression than direct response marketing.
+You can also collaborate with podcast ad agencies or production companies to find the best sponsorship opportunities for your business niche.

 Sponsor a Newsletter